signalfx/apmworkshop/apm/k8s/README.md

 **Step 2:**
 Update k3s for Splunk Log Observer:
+k3s has a different format that standard k8s for logging and we need to update our deployment for this.
 You'll need the Collector deployment from the Data Setup Wizard install.

 You can also dervice this from using `helm list` i.e.: